oem/dotfiles/README.md

 But for more information on Doom Emacs I would kindly like to point you to their very good documentation: [Doom Emacs: Getting Started](https://github.com/hlissner/doom-emacs/blob/develop/docs/getting_started.org)

+`init.el` will want to load an `accounts.el` file which contains account-specific email settings.
+You can just remove that load statement or adjust it to your needs.

 ### fish